Maude (TV series): Housekeepers

-After Florida's departure in 1974, Maude hires a new housekeeper, Mrs. Nell Naugatuck (Hermione Baddeley), an elderly, somewhat vulgar, British widow who drinks excessively and lies compulsively.
-Unlike Florida, who commuted to work, Mrs. Naugatuck lives with the Findlays.
-She meets and begins dating Bert Beasley (J. Pat O'Malley), an elderly cemetery security guard, in 1975.
-In 1977, they marry and move to Ireland to care for Bert's mother.
-Mrs. Naugatuck's frequent sparring with Maude is, arguably, just as comically popular as Florida's sparring.
-The difference is that Mrs. Naugatuck often seems to dislike Maude, whereas Florida, on occasion, finds Maude frustrating.
+After Florida's departure in 1974, Maude hires Mrs. Nell Naugatuck (Hermione Baddeley), an elderly British widow who drinks heavily, lies compulsively, and often spars with her employer.
+Unlike Florida, who commuted to work, Mrs. Naugatuck lives in the Findlay home.
+She later begins a relationship with Bert Beasley (J. Pat O'Malley), an elderly cemetery security guard, and in 1977 the two marry and move to Ireland to care for Bert's mother.